María Rosa Urraca Pastor: Late public activity

 Urraca increased her public profile by the end of her life, re-engaging in Carlism.
-As at that time the movement was torn between the Traditionalists and the socialists from Partido Carlista, she sided with the former; in 1972 she co-signed a document issued by Junta Nacional del Requeté, which lambasted Carlos Hugo as the one abandoned the Carlist standard.
+As at that time the movement was torn between the Traditionalists and the socialists from Partido Carlista, she sided with the former; in 1972 she co-signed a document issued by Junta Nacional del Requeté, which lambasted Carlos Hugo as the one who abandoned the Carlist standard.
 Urraca remained engaged in anti-hugocarlista backlash also later on, her last voice on the issue was heard in 1974.
 Also during transición she took part in cultural events related to orthodox Carlism.
 In return, she was berated by the Partido Carlista propagandists as traitor and "enfermera de Franco".
 In the late 1970s she is known to have neared the post-Francoist búnker; in 1976 she lent her support to Blas Piñar and his Fuerza Nueva; in 1977, shortly before official dissolution of Movimiento Nacional, she still used to frequent its Barcelona premises, recorded as affable, restrained, but energetic and committed to her ideals.
 Until her death she considered herself a Carlist.
 In a letter sent to La Vanguardia in 1982, Urraca proudly confirmed her lifetime identity.